epage/cargo-script-mvs/0000-cargo-script.md

 we'd expand `package.workspace` to also be a `bool` to control whether a workspace lookup is disallowed or whether to auto-detect the workspace
 - For `Cargo.toml`, `package.workspace = true` is the default
-- For cargo-script, `package.workspace = false` is the default
+- For single-file packages, `package.workspace = false` is the default

 When a workspace is specified
 - Use its target directory